 - When overriding email verification policy in individual member sites, if a user first registers to a site that does not require email verification and then subsequently navigates to a member site that does, the user will be required to complete the email verification process for the second site, even though they were not required to do so with the first.

 - When required fields are overridden by a member site, if a user first registers to a site that does not require a particular field and then subsequently navigates to a site that does require that field, the user will be required to complete the registration process and fill in any required information.
 In this case, make sure the required field is included in the Registration Completion screen.

 Permissions can be unique per site or shared among all sites, depending on the number of SNAPPs defined in the group, however, it is important to make sure that when using a single app for multiple websites, Permissions for all sites must be identical and defined at both the Parent and Child level.

 For more information read the Social Network Apps section.

-When operating Game Mechanics under a site group, user engagement is rewarded through your entire platform and across all sites.
+When operating Loyalty (GM) in a site group, user engagement is rewarded through your entire platform and across all sites.